 Designing your own fabric - a round-up

-Over the past few months, we have tried to give some help to inexperienced designers, so that you can have a go at designing your own fabric.
+Over the past few months, I have tried to give some help to inexperienced designers, so that you can have a go at designing your own fabric.
 It's very satisfying seeing a design you have imagined and worked on printed onto fabric!
 However, this has been over a number of posts, spread out over even more weeks, with all sorts of other blog posts in between.
 So, this week, I'm going to bring it all together in one place.

 use software you already have